March 20, 2014

-In the corporate world, the concept of meeting with job candidates over a meal has rapidly gained popularity in recent years, as more companies are trying to escape the stifling atmosphere of the boardroom in a social setting that allows for a more personal, in-depth interview experience.
+In the corporate world, the concept of meeting with job candidates over a meal has rapidly gained popularity in recent years, as more companies are trying to escape the stifling atmosphere of the boardroom to a more social setting that allows for a more personal, in-depth interview experience.

-In the hospitality industry, however, the dining interview has already long been established as one of the preferred settings for applicant meetings.
+In the hospitality industry, the dining interview has already long been established as one of the preferred settings for applicant meetings.
 Whether you're applying for a position as the head sommelier or as a member of the bus staff, there's a good chance that you'll be discussing your application over a meal.
-In restaurant settings, especially, managers often schedule interviews for the "down time" between lunch and dinner service, so they have to multi-task by meeting with job applicants as they sit down to their own lunch or dinner.
+In restaurant settings, especially, managers often schedule interviews during their "down time" which is most often between lunch and dinner.

 However, even though it has a lot of advantages over the traditional office interview, the dining interview comes with its own set of hazards.
 The thought of simultaneously trying to eat and make a good impression on a hiring manager can seem overwhelming at first.
 Here are a few tips and pointers that can help you succeed in your next dining interview.

 Hiring managers like dining interviews because they put some candidates at ease.
-Friendly is fine, but don't loosen up too much.
+Being friendly is fine, but don't loosen up too much.
 You're not eating an intimate dinner with friends, so maintain an air of formality and professional detachment.
-Paul Powers, author of Winning Job Interviews, suggests that you avoid partaking of any alcoholic beverages during a dining interview.
-If your host insists, nurse a single drink slowly over the course of the meal.
+Paul Powers, author of Winning Job Interviews, suggests that you avoid partaking in any alcoholic beverages during a dining interview.
+If your host insists, accept the beverage but drink it slowly over the course of the meal.
 Also, avoid smoking, even if your interviewer lights up during the meal.